 Platform presence checklist

-AI tools pull from many sources, but these are the ones that repeatedly show up as supporting proof.
+AI tools draw from many sources, but these are the ones that repeatedly appear as supporting evidence.

 Website context checklist